Donate $2 Towards this Article

 Closing Thoughts

-In case you’re wondering how writing this article falls under me “stepping back” and taking care of myself, writing this article has actually made me feel significantly better.
+In case you’re wondering how writing this article falls under my “stepping back” and taking care of myself, it has actually made me feel significantly better.

-There is great power in being honest about what we’re going through and I believe a large part of what made this week so difficult for me was the fact I was keeping my feelings bottled up rather than acknowledging, accepting, and opening up about them.
+There is great power in being honest about what we’re going through, and I believe a large part of what made this week so difficult for me was keeping my feelings bottled up rather than acknowledging, accepting, and opening up about them.

 What feelings are you keeping bottled up?
 Letting them out in a way that feels supportive may be a good place to start.